hdShang/arxiv-daily/docs/cs-CV/2025-10-11/papers/251010196v1-from-generic-to-specialized-a-subspecialty-diagnostic-system-powered.md

 ---
 layout: default
-title: From Generic to Specialized: A Subspecialty Diagnostic System Powered by Self-Supervised Learning for Cervical Histopathology
+title: "From Generic to Specialized: A Subspecialty Diagnostic System Powered by Self-Supervised Learning for Cervical Histopathology"
 ---

 # From Generic to Specialized: A Subspecialty Diagnostic System Powered by Self-Supervised Learning for Cervical Histopathology